 - Cut back alcohol

-- Regular moderate aerobic physical activity will reduce HBP about 5 to 7mmHg after exercise
+- Regular moderate aerobic physical activity will reduce HBP by about 5 to 7mmHg after exercise

 The motivation for lifestyle changes is crucial for success, though it requires effort, support, and time.